nurkiewicz/java8-workshop/README.md

 ### IDE

-Run `Lesson00_HelloWorldTest.java` and make sure it compiles and passes.
+Run `Lesson00_HelloWorldTest.java` from your favourite IDE and make sure it compiles and passes.

 ## Troubleshooting